dxw/whippet/docs/generate.md

 ## Generating a Whippet theme

-To create a new Whippet application, run:
+To create a new Whippet theme, run:

 ```
 $ whippet generate theme